anthonyattard/linkedin-jobs-blocklist/README.md

-# LinkedIn Jobs Blacklist
+# LinkedIn Jobs Blocklist
-Blacklist companies from showing up on LinkedIn Jobs.
+Blocklist companies from showing up on LinkedIn Jobs.

 This Chrome userscript filters results on LinkedIn Jobs by removing companies which you do not want to see.
 This is incredibly useful for blocking recruiting agencies.